-EBMUD is embracing the power of possibilities Responding to changing dynamics by exploring the value purified water can bring to the community.
+Environmental Benefits When implemented strategically and mindfully, purified water can provide communities with a wealth of advantages.
+While purified water systems EBMUD is assessing the potential of purified water Responding to changing dynamics by exploring the value purified water can bring to the community.
 EBMUD is committed to meeting the 20 mgd goal.
 Perhaps more importantly, EBMUD is dedicated to selecting the right project that best serves the needs of the community and integrates into the system efficiently and effectively.